DCT

 • A base comprising a base body, a suction cup, and a connecting rod.

-• The rotating member is connected to a "swing rod," which passes through the swing groove and extends out of the first cover body.
+• A swing rod connected to the rotating member passes through the swing groove and extends out of the first cover body.

-• The rotation of the rotating member is limited by the end walls of the swing groove.
+• The rotation angle of the rotating member is limited by the end groove walls of the swing groove.

 III.
 The Accused Instrumentality